The V chord

 The table shows how scale steps and chords are related in the key of C:

-The fifth scales step is G, which result in the G chord.
-Diatonically, the chord is played as a major triad, but as a dominant extended chord, such as G7 in the C major key.
+The fifth scale step is G, which results in a G chord.
+Diatonically, the chord is played as a major as a triad and as a dominant G7 as an extended chord (in the C major key).

 In other words, the C - G - F - C and C - G7 - F - C progressions will correspond with the notes in C major whereas the C - Gmaj7 - F - C progression doesn't correspond.
 See Key and chord chart for more examples.

-In 12-bar blues, which often involve only three chord, the V chord is normally introduced last and is played during the 9th bar and sometimes in the last bar as a turnaround.
+In 12-bar blues, which often involve only three chords, the V chord is normally introduced last and is played during the 9th bar and sometimes in the last bar as a turnaround.

-In progressions in general, the V chord often resolve into the I chord ("the home chord").
-The tension of the unstable V chord is resolve by returning home.
-Even more tension is created by playing a dominant V chord, V7, as in this progression: G (I) - C (IV) - D7 (V7) - G (I).
+In progressions in general, the V chord often resolves into the I chord, or i chord, ("the home chord").
+This is sometimes called a functioning V chord.
+The tension of the unstable V chord is resolved by returning home.
+Even more tension is created by playing a dominant V chord (V7), as in this progression: G (I) - C (IV) - D7 (V7) - G (I).

 The V chord in all keys

-The V chord is identical with the fifth degree of the key, a list of the fifth chord would look like this:
+The V chord is identical with the fifth degree of the key, a list of the V chords would look like this:

 So, for example, in the key of A#, the V chord will be F.

-A similar set of relationship can be seen for the minor keys:
+A similar set of relationships can be seen in minor keys:

 A minor key = Em